ayeshatahirme/ayeshatahirme/README.md

 ### 🤷‍♂️About Me :wave:

 - A third year Computer Science student interested in App and Web development.
-- I posting repositories and new software on GitHub for people to use or learn.
-To see them you can click [here](http://github.com/ayeshatahirme/)!

 ### 👨‍💻 Tech Stack